ashdavies/talks/2023/07/06/beyond-the-mockery.md

 theme: Plex, 1

 <!--

-- Explanation of how these alternatives provide faster feedback and increase confidence in code.
-- Discussing how they can be used to provide faster feedback loops during development.
-- Exploring how these alternatives improve code maintainability, especially as the codebase evolves.
-- Implementing Fakes and In-Memory Implementations (10 minutes)
-- Step-by-step examples of implementing fakes and in-memory implementations in Kotlin.
-- Recap of the drawbacks of mocks and the advantages of fakes and in-memory implementations.
-- Encouragement to embrace these alternatives for more effective and maintainable testing in Kotlin.
-- Q&A session to address any remaining doubts or questions from the audience.

-What are mocks?

 Use Case: Verifying functions without a return type
 Solution: Verify domain state, or use a fake.